A Chinese chicken curry is a British takeaway institution, a fragrant but not too spicy silky curry sauce, juicy, soft meat and sweet peas.

 I usually serve this recipe with my favourite stalwart side, simply boiled or steamed rice.
 An egg fried rice or cauliflower fried rice would also work really well!

-However, growing up I would ALWAYS have ordered this with chips.
+However, growing up, I would ALWAYS order this with chips.

 Chips from the Chinese takeaway were always great, very similar to chip shop chips but without the salt and vinegar.